 It all began with the Precision Adjustor that Dr. Evans used on Dr. Pierce’s patient in 1987.
 At it’s core, the Precision Adjustor was a multiple impulse therapy tool, meaning it was designed to send targeted, precise amounts of pressure into the trouble areas of a patients spine, essentially emulating what chiropractors do with their hands— without the stress and strain for chiropractor or the popping and cracking for the patient.

-Dr. Evans continued to develop the Precision Adjustor until 1993, when he released the first PulStar system, which took the Precision Adjustor to an unparalleled level of advancement, while also placing PulStar on the map at the top of the multiple impulse therapy industry.
+Dr. Evans continued to develop the Precision Adjustor until 1993, when he released the first PulStar system, which took the Precision Adjustor to an unparalleled level of advancement, while also placing the PulStar on the map at the top of the multiple impulse therapy industry.
 The PulStar was so revolutionary because it computerized the existing technology of the Precision Adjustor, giving doctors the ability to use the product in an analysis mode to see exactly where treatment should be applied and show their patients the results in real time.

 Thanks to a dedicated team of researchers and developers led by Dr. Evans, The PulStar G3 Vision Suites of today have come a long way from that original model in 1993.
 The impulse therapy analysis/ treatment tool has become nearly effortless to operate, offers customizable settings for individual patients and has multiple attachments to achieve various chiropractic methods.
 The sophisticated PulStar software provides accurate analyses that are easily understood by both doctor and patient, allowing patients to see evidence of their own improvement.
 Patient viewing screens, integrated patient treatment stands and system portability are examples of some of the incredible features offered with the PulStar suites of today.